Top 10 Bobby McFerrin Songs

 #5- Drive My Car

 “Drive My Car” is one of The Beatles’ most memorable musical gems.
 Bobby McFerrin took on this hit, releasing it on his album Simple Pleasures (1988).
 His version balances between jazz and reggae sounds.
-This is one of the few musical gems that he features the reggae sound that works perfectly for his vocals.
-The song is his next great release from his most successful album, Simple Pleasures (1988).
+This is one of the few musical gems in which he features the reggae sound that works perfectly for his vocals.
+The song is the next great release from his most successful album, Simple Pleasures (1988).

 #4- Good Lovin’